garciart/machine-learning-raspberry-pi/README.md

 1. Turn on both the Raspberry Pi 3 Model B+ and the Pi Zero W.

    > *Note - By the way, for this demo, you do not need the GrovePi HAT or the GrovePi code.
 We just like the lights (and the board we printed out on our Ender 3.
-Thanks Chris Cirone at [https://www.thingiverse.com/thing:2161971](https://www.thingiverse.com/thing:2161971)!)*
+Thanks, Chris Cirone at [https://www.thingiverse.com/thing:2161971](https://www.thingiverse.com/thing:2161971)!)*

 2. Make and test the connection: